Biden: Jobs report shows "long way to go" in economic recovery | Business

 The White House is pressing for trillions of dollars more in spending on infrastructure, education and other priorities.
 Republicans, however, object to the high price tag of Biden's initiatives and critics have raised concerns about inflation and a disincentive, thanks to generous unemployment benefits, for people to return to the workforce.
 The White House dismissed that criticism on Friday.
 Biden said he had not seen evidence that enhanced unemployment benefits were putting a drag on employment figures.

-The share of Americans who are either working or looking for work rose last month, and the number of people who said they are not looking for jobs because of COVID-19 fell by 900,000 in April, Bernstein said, pushing back against criticism from some employers that the benefits had kept some people from returning to the workplace.
-"Thus far, we don't see a correlation between unemployment insurance benefits and lack of employment," he said.

-"What we do see is a lot of people who are still hesitant to go back to work because of safety concerns, care issues, schooling issues, and we'll continue to watch this very closely."
-(Reporting By Jeff Mason and Steve Holland; additional reporting by Jonnelle Marte and Merdie Nzanga; Editing by Chizu Nomiyama, Andrea Ricci, William Maclean)
+"What we do see is a lot of people who are still hesitant to go back to work because of safety concerns, care issues, schooling issues, and we'll continue to watch this very closely," he said.
+(Reporting By Jeff Mason and Steve Holland; additional reporting by Jonnelle Marte and Merdie Nzanga; Editing by Chizu Nomiyama, Andrea Ricci, William Maclean and Heather Timmons)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)